chuantho/Connect-SqRt25/README.md

 # Connect SQRT(25)

-Connect SQRT(25), based on Gomoku, is a two player japanese board game played on a 19x19 board.
-Players alternate by placing a stone on the board.
-The goal of the game is to create a chain of 5 stones in any direction (horizontal, vertical, or diagonal).
+Connect SQRT(25), based on the japanese game Gomoku, is a 2+ player board game.
+Players alternate by claiming tiles on a 19 x 19 board.
+The goal of the game is to create a chain of 5 tiles in any direction (horizontal, vertical, or diagonal).

 ## Index
 -  [Prerequisites](https://github.com/chuantho/Connect-SqRt25#prerequisites)